waarp/WaarpR66/README.md

 You will find in this web site the sub project Waarp R66.

+There is also a Wiki available here: [Wiki](https://github.com/waarp/WaarpR66/wiki)

 The global license is GPL V3.

 Waarp is a project that provides, among other packages,